-Our students participate in a weekly dance lesson with 3 qualified and passionate dance teachers for 2 terms.
-Dances are showcased for the community during Education Week each year.
+Our students participate in a weekly dance lesson with a qualified and passionate dance teachers for a term.
+Dances are showcased for the community.

 JAPANESE ART EXCHANGE

 The Nagoya Sister City Art Exchange is a program run by the Department of Education's Arts Unit.
 Artworks are submitted by NSW public school students from Years K-12 for consideration to be included in an international art exchange.